The Happiness Hypothesis: Ch.3: Reciprocity with a vengeance

 Many species have a social life, but among mammals, only humans in particular are ultra-social—able to live in very large cooperative groups.
 The Golden Rule, supplemented with gossip, is the secret of our success.
 Calling on Robert Cialdini's "six weapons of influence," Haidt describes ways in which understanding the deep workings of reciprocity can help to solve problems in our social lives and guard against the many ways that we can be manipulated.

 Ch.4: The faults of others

 Part of our ultra-sociality is that we are constantly trying to manipulate others' perceptions of ourselves, without realizing that we are doing so.
-As Jesus said, we see the faults of others clearly, but are blind to our own. ("Why do you see the speck in your neighbour's eye, but do not notice the log in your own eye?")

 Haidt looks at what social psychology has to say about this, beginning with the work of Daniel Batson on cheating and self-justification, mentioning Robert Wright's description of our "constitutional ignorance" of hypocrisy in The Moral Animal, and moving on to work by Deanna Kuhn and David Perkins on confirmation bias and Roy Baumeister's work on "The Myth of Pure Evil."
 Haidt then discusses ways of taking off "the moral glasses" and seeing the world as it really is.